 But the letter, signed as it is by several prominent anti-trans voices and containing as many dog whistles towards anti-trans positions as it does, ideally would not have been signed by anybody at Vox, much less one of the most prominent people at our publication.

 You know Matt.
 You know he is a nuanced thinker so you don’t think he agrees completely and without thinking with those on the letter’s signature page you believe are a threat to you.
 You say Matt has always been kind to you.
 You say he has often publicly supported your work.

 Yet somehow you are allowing his signature’s presence on a single letter override all that and make you feel less safe.
 I find that very sad.

 Today’s blog post was to be on the danger of allowing the idea that the personal is the political into one’s life because it allows people to excuse awful personal behavior because of their public support for virtuous causes.
-It has been something I’ve observed four decades now from Christian moralists in the 80s to a variety of leftist activists today.
+It has been something I’ve observed over four decades now from Christian moralists in the 80s to a variety of leftist activists today.
 The post was angry and accusatory.

 It was the same way I felt about you when I learned that you had written to management at Vox.
 Then I read what you wrote, especially the part quoted above.
 Once I read what you wrote, all I could feel was sadness.